alyssahusna44/popmeals-knockoff-webapp/README.md

-# 🥡 PopMeals Web Application
+# 🥡 PopMealsKnockoff Web Application

 ## 📌 Overview
-PopMeals is an **ASP.NET-based online ordering system** for food and beverages.
+This project is an **ASP.NET-based online ordering system** for food and beverages.
 This project enables **customers** to browse menu items, place orders, and make payments, while **administrators** manage orders, sales, and transactions efficiently.

 ## 📖 Table of Contents
 1. [Overview](#-overview)